sierdzio/gibs/README.md

     gibs --clean main.cpp

-Specifying the source file is not necessary - it will be extracted from gibs cache file generated during compilation.
+Specifying the source file is not necessary - it will be extracted from gibs cache file generated during compilation, or default to main.cpp when the cache is empty.

 ## Command line flags